Chocolate Pumpkin Muffins With Chocolate Pudding

 6. Scoop about a tbsp (or small scoop worth) of the pumpkin batter into the bottom of the paper cases.
 See Photo 4.

 8. Now spoon some of the pumpkin batter back on top of the chocolate pudding layer.
-Alternate this layering till you get to near the top of the cases (about 85% full) and all the pumpkin batter is used up.
-Then top with some more of the pudding.
-You will probably use only about half of the pudding mix (depending on the size of the packet you used).
+Alternate this layering till you get to near the top of the cases (about 85% full) & all the pumpkin batter is used up.
+Top with some more of the pudding.
+Only about half of the pudding mix (depending on the size of the packet you used).
 So enough left to place in little bowls and have as a dessert.
 See Photo 5.

-9. Give the cupcake trays a few taps on the counter/worktop to expel any trapped air, and then place in the centre of the oven to bake.
+9. Give the cupcake trays a few taps on the counter/worktop to expel any trapped air.

 Bake The Chocolate Pumpkin Muffins